cosmicjs/appointment-scheduler/AppointmentSchedulerBlog.md

 ## Part 4.
 Build the Extension

-CosmicJS let's you upload SPA's that you can use to access and manipulate your bucket's data right within the CosmicJS dashboard.
+Cosmic JS let's you upload SPA's that you can use to access and manipulate your bucket's data right within the Cosmic JS dashboard.
 These are called Extensions and we'll be building one to be able to view a table of all scheduled appointments, as well as providing us with an easy way to delete them.

 Just as with the frontend, we'll be using React with Material UI and the steps here will be similar to Part 1.